tc39/proposal-ses/README.md

 application grows, and as the number of participants in the application's code ecosystem also grows.
-The various parties contributing code to an application may be mutually suspicious, but even if they are not, any coordination among them is relatively weak, usually limited to what is imposed by the ECMAScript language itself and by the computational environment in which the code is running (typically a web browser or a Node.js instance).
+The various parties contributing code to an application may be mutually suspicious, but even if they are not, any coordination among them is now relatively weak, usually limited to what is imposed by the ECMAScript language itself and by the computational environment in which the code is running (typically a web browser or a Node.js instance).
 And this is before we account for deliberate misbehavior.
-The large user-base of a successful web application makes a tempting target for bad actors, yet the size and complexity of such an application (and the consequent large scope of software it encompasses) makes it especially vulnerable to the purposeful introduction of malicious components.
+The large user-base of a successful web application makes a tempting target for bad actors, yet the size and complexity of typical such applications (and the consequent large scope of software they encompass) makes them especially vulnerable to the purposeful introduction of malicious components.

 In software engineering, an historically successful strategy for reducing these kinds of coordination problems has been to isolate potentially interfering